johngable/MS3-Challenge/README.md

 ### **IMPORTANT**
 * Right click the project from you project explorer and navigate to "Build Path -> Configure Build Path"
-* In the window that pops up, under Libraries click the JRE System Library
+* In the window that pops up, under "Libraries" click the "JRE System Library"
-  * An Edit Library window should appear and ensure that in the Alternate JRE field JAVA SE 13 is selected.
+  * An "Edit Library" window should appear and ensure that in the Alternate JRE field "JAVA SE 13" is selected.